An Algorithm for Learning Smaller Representations of Models With Scarce Data: Introduction

-Additionally, we provide a proof that, under certain assumptions, if an open cover of $D$ has the same homology as the manifold where the support of $\P$ lies, then $D$ is learnable, and viceversa.
-While we only leverage this result as a mechanism for our correctness proofs, we believe that this result is of interest to the community at large.
+We prove that under some technical assumptions, an open cover of a dataset $D$ sampled from $\P$ has the same homology as the manifold where $\P$ is supported on, if and only if $D$ is learnable.
+While we only leverage this result as a mechanism for our correctness proofs, we believe that this result is of interest to the community, as it brings in techniques from learning theory and topological data analysis and serves as a formal proof of when and how data expansion techniques work over statistical manifolds.